 9. AUSDOM OBS Live Streaming

-One of the few non-Logitech webcam to make it onto our list of the best webcams for Twitch.
+One of the few non-Logitech webcam to make it onto our list of the best webcams for streaming.
 The AUSDOM OBS Live Streaming webcam is great for those that are looking for something designed streaming.
 Although it is a bit cumbersome, the AUSDOM OBS live streaming webcam is compatible with both Windows and Mac.
 It streams great, with solid 1080p picture at 30fps, and easy plug & play setup.
 The downside is the built in microphone is of low quality but if you are streaming you probably want to check out our list for best microphones for Twitch.